 Although behavior change and pharmacotherapy are effective treatments for hypertension, control remains a challenge.
 Only 8% of people with hypertension achieve adequate blood pressure control in LMICs as compared to 28% in high-income countries.3 Among those with diagnosed hypertension, 20% achieve blood pressure control in LMICs and 42% achieve blood pressure control in high-income countries.3 With three-quarters of the world’s hypertensive population residing in LMICs, the urgency for identifying what approaches to management result in the best outcomes for patients is evident.3

 Researchers, practitioners and policymakers have called for standardized measures to assess healthcare6, and cardiovascular disease7 care more specifically, from the perspective of patients.
 Proposals of indicators have been made; however, these do not emphasize the patient perspective.8,9 To our knowledge, hypertension registries also neglect patient-reported outcomes.
-Despite the current lack of patient-centered hypertension research, the global health community is increasingly aware that the patient perspective should be taken into account when measuring quality of care.
+Despite the current lack of patient-centered hypertension research, where patient-centeredness refers to the meaningful enagagement of patients in their care and ensuring their priorities are taken into consideration, the global health community is increasingly aware that the patient perspective should be taken into account when measuring quality of care.

-The International Consortium for Health Outcomes Measurement (ICHOM) was created to eencourage the healthcare community to focus on value for the patient, where “value” is defined as the health outcomes achieved relative to the cost of achieving these outcomes.10 The first step in determining the value of care is to identify the outcomes that matter to patients.
+The International Consortium for Health Outcomes Measurement (ICHOM) is a non-profit organization headquartered in Boston, MA in the USA and with offices in London, UK and Mexico City.
+ICHOM was founded in 2012 with the aim of encouraging the healthcare community to focus on value for the patient, where “value” is defined as the health outcomes achieved relative to the cost of achieving these outcomes.10 Currently, ICHOM is piloting the feasibility of collecting data from multiple international institutions with the aim of understanding the variation in their outcomes and working towards improving care for patients [Dias A, Roberts C, Lippa J, et al.

+The first step in determining the value of care is to identify the outcomes that matter to patients.
 To this end, ICHOM develops condition-specific core outcome sets with a focus on priorities of care identified by patients.
-To date, ICHOM has published 323 Standard Sets11, including three focused on cardiovascular disease (stroke12, heart failure (publication pending), and coronary artery disease13).
-These Standard Sets are intended to facilitate global outcome comparisons, in turn driving improvements in care.14
+To date, ICHOM has published 24 Standard Sets11, including three focused on cardiovascular disease (stroke12, heart failure (publication pending), and coronary artery disease13).
+These Standard Sets are intended to facilitate global outcome comparisons, in turn driving improvements in care and are freely available for use on ICHOM’s website.14

+ICHOM achieves this goal of facilitating global outcomes cmoparisons by focusing on three areas: developing Standard Sets around medical conditions, supporting the implementation of these Standard Sets, and enabling the benchmarking of outcomes between providers at a global level.
+Currently, ICHOM is piloting the feasibility of collecting data from multiple international institutions with the aim of understanding the variation in their outcomes and working towards improving care for patients [Dias A, Roberts C, Lippa J, et al. Benchmarking outcomes that matter most to patients: the GLOBE programme.
+EMJ.
+2017;2[2]:42-49].

 Here, we describe the process and results of convening an international Working Group (WG) to create a consensus-driven set of patient-centered outcomes for adult patients seeking care for primary arterial hypertension.
 Special emphasis was placed on ensuring relevance for patients in LMICs.